appscluster/bun-vs-node/README.md

 ## Running the Benchmarks

-Ensure both APIs are running, then execute the benchmark script:
+Once both APIs are running, execute the benchmarking script:

 ```bash
 node autocannon-plot.js
 ```

-This will:
+This script will:
-1. Run performance tests against both the Node.js and Bun APIs
+1. Simulate API traffic using Autocannon
-2. Generate comparison graphs for:
+2. Generate performance comparison graphs displaying:
-   - Requests per second
+   - Requests per second (RPS)
-   - Average latency
+   - Average response latency

-## Understanding the Results
+## Interpreting the Results

-The benchmarks test each API with:
+The benchmarks are conducted with the following parameters:

 - 10 concurrent connections
 - 20-second duration tests

-The results visualize:
+Key Metrics:
-- **Higher RPS (requests per second)** indicates better throughput
+- Higher RPS (Requests Per Second) → Indicates better API throughput
-- **Lower latency** indicates better response time
+- Lower latency → Suggests faster response times and improved efficiency

+By analyzing these results, we can determine which runtime offers superior performance under stress.

 ## Database

 Both implementations use SQLite via better-sqlite3.
-The database file `database.db` is created automatically when you run either API for the first time.
+The database file (database.db) is created automatically when the API is first run.
+This ensures a consistent data storage backend for the comparison.

+## Future Improvements & Further Experimentation

+We encourage contributions and feedback to extend this study.
+Here are some areas for further exploration:

+- Test with different database systems (e.g., PostgreSQL, MongoDB, MySQL)
+- Evaluate memory and CPU consumption for each runtime
+- Benchmark under varying workloads (e.g., 100+ concurrent users, long-lived connections)
+- Analyze performance with real-world middleware (authentication, logging, caching)

+If you have insights or alternative testing methods, please contribute your findings!

+## Contributing

+We welcome contributions!
+Please read our contribution guidelines before submitting a pull request.
+The guide includes information on code style, testing requirements, and the pull request process.

+## Authors & Acknowledgment

+Dr. Abdul Hamid - Project Owner - [LinkedIn](https://www.linkedin.com/in/ahceo/)

-## Notes
+## License

-- For production use, you may want to configure more robust error handling and validation
-- The benchmark results may vary based on your hardware and system load
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.